-About eight years ago, in 2005 I put together a GWS DHC-2 Beaver that flew for 40~50 minutes between charges.
-Since then, neighbor had been at me a few times to put together a plane for him that could provide something more than the 5~7 teasing minutes of barely-able-to-climb that his Parkzone J-3 Cub offered up.
-It so happened, that in 2010, he bought a used Hobbico Cessna 182 from a relative of his.
-Using the older stock NiMh pack and a possibly worn out direct-drive brushed 380 motor with a slightly bend shaft unwillingly swinging a 7x3 2-blade propeller, it didn't have enough cowbell to lift off the ground.
-I can validate that, because I tried it firsthand.
-Fuggetaboudit!
-So, one day while visiting him, and I said I was ordering some parts from Hobbyking and would be happy to select the components and convert the plane over to brushless and Lithium polymer power.
-He took up the offer, and now I want to share how I did it for anyone out there who has wanted better climbing power or speed, but wasn't sure where to begin.
-This setup will not provide 30~40 minutes flights, as the wing loading does not permit that.
-With that said, it will provide longer flights and good performance.
+My neighbor had wanted a plane that could provide something more than the 5~7 teasing minutes of barely-able-to-climb that his Parkzone J-3 Cub offered up.
+It so happened, that he bought a used Hobbico Cessna 182 from a relative of his, earlier in 2010.
+Using the older stock NiMh pack and a damaged direct-drive brushed 380 motor with a slightly bend shaft unwillingly swinging a 7x3 2-blade propeller, it didn't have enough RPMto lift off the ground.
+So, one day while visiting him, and I said I was ordering some parts from Hobbyking and would be happy to select the components and convert the plane over to brushless & Lithium polymer power.
+He took up the offer, and now I want to share how I did it/ This might provide some ideas for anyone out there who has wanted better climbing power or speed, but wasn't sure where to begin.
+It will provide longer flights and good performance.
 Read on by clicking on the Comments...

 I started by unscrewing the top wing screw, and the screws on the bottom of the fuselage that held the wind struts.
 I really like the method of attachment they used here.
 Two plastic pins insert into the front of the wing, and the rear is held by a screw in it's own plastic holder.
 The struts are thick and strong, and the wing can take a beating.
 It already has, clearly.
 The nose wheel is bent, that will have to be rectified prior to a flight.
 DuBro makes a 1/2A set of steerable nose gear that can be fit to planes like this.